 SA Objectives Decision Making Questions Assumptions and Approach Central Lincolnshire Site Assessment Criteria 2.
 Health and Wellbeing.
 To reduce health inequalities, promote healthy lifestyles and maximise health and wellbeing.
 2a.
 Does the Plan ensure access health facilities across the area?
 2b.
 Does the Plan ensure access to sport and recreation facilities, open space and accessible green space?
 2c.
 Does the Plan provide opportunities to access fresh, affordable and healthy food?
 2d.
 Does the Plan help improve road safety?
 2e.
 Does the Plan help to limit the potential fuel poverty?
-(Source: Central Lincolnshire Site Assessment) 2.1 Access to healthcare facilities Housing, mixed use (incorporating housing) and gypsy and traveller site options Sites that are within walking distance (800m) of existing healthcare facilities (i.e. GP surgeries) will ensure that residents have good access to healthcare services.
+2.1 Access to healthcare facilities Housing, mixed use (incorporating housing) and gypsy and traveller site options Sites that are within walking distance (800m) of existing healthcare facilities (i.e. GP surgeries) will ensure that residents have good access to healthcare services.
 While public health will also be influenced by the proximity of sites to open spaces, walking and cycle paths, this is considered separately under SA objectives 4 and 13 below.
 SA Criteria: Sites that are within 400m of a GP surgery will have a significant positive (++) effect.
 Sites that are within 800m of a GP surgery will have a minor positive (++) effect.
 Sites that are not within 800m of a GP surgery will have a minor negative (-) effect.
-Sites that are not within 800m of a GP surgery will have a significant negative effect ().
+Sites that would involve the loss of health facilities or that would lead to unacceptable demands on existing facilities will have a significant negative effect ().
 If a number of sites are allocated within close proximity of one another, this could lead to increased pressure on existing healthcare facilities (i.e. a cumulative significant negative effect).
 If at any point information becomes available regarding the capacity of existing healthcare facilities, this will be taken into account in the SA as relevant.
+Employment site options The location of employment sites is not likely to impact on this objective.
 Proximity to nearest Health Facilities

 SA Objectives Decision Making Questions Assumptions and Approach Central Lincolnshire Site Assessment Criteria This objective can therefore be scoped out for the assessment of employment sites only.
-(Source: Lincolnshire County Council) 2.2 Opportunities for healthy lifestyles n/a All types of site options Sites that are within walking distance of existing, publicly accessible open spaces may encourage more people to partake in play, sport and recreational activities.
+(Source: Lincolnshire County Council) 2.2 Opportunities for healthy lifestyles All types of site options Sites that are within walking distance of existing, publicly accessible open spaces may encourage more people to partake in play, sport and recreational activities.
 Development of a site that includes existing open space, may result in the loss of that feature, depending on whether it can be retained as part of the design of any development proposal.
 Large scale sites offer the potential for the creation of new open spaces.
-All types of site options Sites that are within 400m of an existing open space and/or are of a size to secure new open space provision may have a significant positive effect (++) Sites that are within 400m of an existing open space but are not of a scale which could offer opportunities to create new open space onsite are likely Sites that are too small to accommodate new open space provision and/or would include an area of existing open space could have a minor negative to significant negative effect, although this is uncertain until it is known whether the open space will be retained or lost as part of the development (-/? or/?)
-(Source: Central Lincolnshire Open Space Audit 2016) 3.
-Social Equality and Community.
-3a.
-Does the Plan promote regeneration?
-The impact of new housing, mixed use and employment sites on this objective is difficult to determine at a strategic level, and the location of new sites is n/a
+All types of site options Sites that are within 400m of an existing open space and/or are of a size to secure new open space provision may have a significant positive effect (++) Sites that are within 400m of an existing open space but are not of a scale which could offer opportunities to create new open space onsite are likely to have a minor positive effect, (+) Sites that are too small to accommodate new open space provision and/or would include an area of existing open space could have a minor negative to significant negative effect, although this is uncertain until it is known whether the open space will be retained or lost as part of the development (-/? or/?) n/a (Source: Central Lincolnshire Open Space Audit 2016) 3.
+Social Equality 3a.
+Does the Plan promote The impact of new housing, mixed use and employment sites on this objective n/a and Community. regeneration? is difficult to determine at a strategic level, and the location of new sites is